foxfriends/paper-terminal/README.md

 ## Styling

 Paper uses [syncat stylesheets][] to allow full customization of styling.
 See the default stylesheet (`src/default.syncat`) as an example of how this works.
-To override the default styles, create `md.syncat` in your active syncat theme.
+To override the default styles, create `paper.syncat` in your active syncat theme.

 *   Different scopes are represented as nodes, inspired by the corresponding HTML tag names.